adrianwedd/space-weather/iteration_logs/development_log.md

 ### Insights
 - Implementing a caching mechanism can significantly improve the application's performance by reducing redundant database or API calls.

+## Iteration 34: Implementing Real-time Data Updates Using WebSockets

+### Observations
+- Updated the `app.py` file to include a sample method for implementing real-time data updates using Flask-SocketIO.

+### Insights
+- Real-time data updates are crucial for keeping the user engaged and providing them with the most current information.